 - Don’t leave food in pet bowls for longer than 25-30 minutes and once the cat has eaten, clean the bowl to remove food debris

 - Store food carefully in containers or the refrigerator

 Frequently asked questions

 Can a cat get maggots eating flies?

 Maggots are the larvae of adult houseflies.
 A cat cannot get maggots by eating flies but can get myiasis (maggot infection) if a fly lays eggs in an infected wound.
-Sick and immunocompromised cats are at greatest risk.
+Sick and immunocompromised cats are at the greatest risk.

-Matted hair which is contaminated with feces and urine can also attract flies which lay eggs.
+Matted hair which is contaminated with feces and urine can also attract flies that lay eggs.
 Eggs hatch into larvae, which is the maggot stage of the fly life-cycle and maggots can quickly invade surrounding tissue.

 Can flies lay eggs on cats?

 Yes, as above, flies can lay eggs in infected skin wounds and fur contaminated with urine and feces.